 The green curry paste is usually paired with eggplants.
 And now just any eggplants but Thai eggplants.
 In Thailand they have 7 different types of eggplants.
 Seven!

 For this dish they usually use the small pea sized eggplants and the slightly bigger egg shaped green eggplants.
 The pea sized ones are only added for flavor, they are not meant to be eaten – if you take a bite out of one you’ll see why.

-Some curries are more creamy and liquidy than others and this one is usually served almost like a soup.
+Some curries are more creamy and liquidy than others and this Thai chicken green curry is usually served almost like a soup.
 You then order steamed rice and spoon the curry onto the rice.